mliebelt/pgn-spec-commented/laws-of-chess.md

 10. If two identical pieces can move to the same square, the piece that is moved is indicated as follows:
     1. If both pieces are on the same rank: by a) the first letter of the name of the piece, b) the file of departure, and c) the square of arrival.
     2. If both pieces are on the same file: by a) the first letter of the name of the piece, b) the rank of the square of departure, and c) the square of arrival.

      If the pieces are on different ranks and files method 1) is preferred.
-In the case of capture, an x may be inserted between b) and c).<br/>
+In the case of capture, an x may be inserted between b) and c).

      Examples:
        1. There are two knights, on the squares g1 and e1, and one of them moves to the square f3: either Ngf3 or Nef3, as the case may be.
        2. There are two knights, on the squares g5 and g1, and one of them moves to the square f3: either N5f3 or N1f3, as the case may be.
        3. There are two knights, on the squares h2 and d4, and one of them moves to the square f3: either Nhf3 or Ndf3, as the case may be.